Scarlxrd677/Scarlxrd677/README.md

 - 👋 Hi, I’m @Scarlxrd677, to me 17 y.o., i live in Russia
 - 👀 I’m interested in site layouts, CSS, HTML
 - 🌱 I’m currently learning at the academy on WEB-developer
-- 🌱 At the present time i am learning HTML, CSS, JS, PHP, MySQL, WordPress
+- 🌱 At the present time i am learning HTML, CSS, JS, PHP, MySQL
 - 📫 How to reach me vk - (https://vk.com/pripyatskii1986g)

 <!---